DCardella2/ECE-45-Project/README.md

 - High pass filter could be used to make things sound like they're being said through a speaker, phone, or other audio device.
 - Oscillator can be used to simulate a repetitive noise like a police siren.
 - The plot can be use to analyze how certain settings that we choose can affect the output, in this case the audio signal.
-- Echo can be used to add an echo effect to any inputed signal.
+- Echo can be used to add an echo effect to any inputted signal.

 ### How to install the synthesizer
 1. Ensure Matlab is installed in your computer and that it contains the packages: Signal Processing Toolbox and Matlab Audio Toolbox.